Managing Passkey Lifecycle with Entra ID

 In the Host Parameters section select the Entra ID user directory that you should have already setup for the Entra ID Connection.
 Click the Check Connection button to ensure connectivity.

-Enable Set Challenge Timeout if it is required to have a timeout period between issuing the credential and the end user setting the actual PIN (also referred to as PIN activation).
-You can set, in minutes, between 5 and 43200 minutes (30 days).
+Enable Set Challenge Timeout if it is required to have a timeout period for the challenge to be signed and responded to.
+You can set the value, in minutes, between 5 and 43200 minutes (30 days).
+In vSEC:CMS the signed challenge is sent to Entra ID when the token PIN is activated.

 If you do not enable this setting the default value of 5 minutes will be applied.